To download the full syllabus, click here.

 Mentors are experts who can:

-NGPRC students write a mini-thesis.
+NGPRC students write a thesis.
 In this endeavor, quality is favored over quantity.
 The first draft is expected in August, and the final version in December the following year.

 Modules:

-• Module 2: Understanding Educational Research and Its Academic Sources
+- Module 2: Introduction to Educational Research and Its Philosophy

-• Module 3: Understanding Methods & Procedures Used in Qualitative Research
+- Module 4: Methods and Procedures Used in Quantitative Research

-• Module 4: Developing Research Instrument and Analyzing Collected Data in Qualitative Research
+- Module 5: Research Instrument and Data Collection in Qualitative Research

-• Module 5: Understanding Methods & Procedures Used in Quantitative Research
+- Module 6: Methods and Procedures Used in Qualitative Research

 ICT in Education